Cursive Writing

 Frequently Asked Questions

 Cursive writing is a style of handwriting where letters are connected in a flowing manner.
-It’s characterized by slanted and looped letters, promoting faster writing.
+It’s characterised by slanted and looped letters, promoting faster writing.
 Cursive is often taught in schools but has become less prevalent in recent years due to increased emphasis on typing skills.

 You May Also Like